 Staff

-LaVasia Bullard is the Regional Program Manager for Horizons Atlanta, where she supports regional programming of the ten Horizons Atlanta sites, focusing on supporting newly launched sites and providing support for the professional development needs of the sites.
+LaVasia Bullard is the Director of Regional Programs, supporting regional programming of the eleven Horizons Atlanta sites, focusing on newly launched sites and providing support for the professional development needs of the sites.
 Before joining the Regional team, LaVasia served as the founding Site Director for Horizons Atlanta with Purpose Built Schools for five years.
-Prior to Horizons, LaVasia has worked in and with Atlanta Public Schools for the last 16 years in various roles.
+Prior to Horizons, LaVasia has worked in and with Atlanta Public Schools for close to 20 years in various roles in support of achieving academic excellence for the children in Atlanta.
 She has been an elementary and middle school ELA teacher, an Instructional Coach and supported new teachers as a Manager of Teacher Leadership and Development at Teach for America.
 LaVasia attended Syracuse University and earned a B.A in Policy Studies.
 She has a passion for improving literacy skills for all kids and continues daily with that in mind.

 Luz Baqueiro, Enrollment and Records Manager